 - (c) Trick Handle.
 The handle available in the trick event shall be the 38cm handle specified for slalom. - (6) Measurement.
 Measurements of handles shall be made with 20 kg of tension and shall be between the center of the handle grip (or inside of rope loop) and the inside of the rope loop at the other end. - (D) Rope.
-The Tournament Committee shall have at least one rope meeting the following requirements in the towboat for all events: - Stretch.
+The Tournament Committee shall have at least one rope meeting the following requirements in the towboat for all events: - (1) Stretch.
 Ropes shall be made from a low-stretch plastic or similar material and have been sufficiently pre-stretched so as to allow only minimal stretch. - (2) Length. - (a) Rope.
-The overall length of the tournament-supplied ropes shall be 21.5m ±15 cm. between the inside of rope loops under 20 kg of tension. - (b) Rope and Handle.
+The overall length of the tournament-supplied rope shall be $21.5m \pm 15$ cm. between the inside of rope loops under 20 kg of tension. - (b) Rope and Handle.
 The tournament-supplied rope length with the handle shall be 23m ±15cm between the center of the handle grip and the inside of the rope loop with 20 kg of tension.

-- (c) Measurement.
-Measurements of ropes and handles shall be made with 20 kg of tension and shall be between the center of the handle grip (or inside of rope loop) and the inside of the rope loop at the other end. - (3) Loops.
-The ends of the ropes shall be finished with 15cm ±2.5cm loops.
+(c) Measurement.
+Measurements of rope and handle shall be made with 20 kg of tension and shall be between the center of the handle grip (or inside of rope loop) and the inside of the rope loop at the other end.

+(3) Loops.
+The ends of the rope shall be finished with 15cm ±2.5cm loops.